LukerCZ/digital-electronics-2/Project2/README.md

 ### Team members:

 * Martin Kováč
-  (responsible for programing encoder, joystick, flowchart diagrams, editing video documentation)
+  (responsible for )
 * Lukáš Kudrna
-  (responsible for programing LCD display, creating video, hardware description)
+  (responsible for )
 ##  Project assignment

-Application of analog joy-stick (2 ADC channels), rotary encoder, and Digilent PmodCLP LCD module.
+Precise generation of several PWM channels.
+Application of two (or more) Servo motors SG90.

 ## GitHub repository structure